demisto/content/Packs/WindowsForensicsPack/Playbooks/playbook-PS-Remote_Get_Registry_README.md

-This playbook leverages the windows builtin Powershell and WinRM capabilities to connect to a Windows host to acquire and export the registry as a forensic evidence for further analysis.
+This playbook leverages the Windows built-in PowerShell and WinRM capabilities to connect to a Windows host to acquire and export the registry as forensic evidence for further analysis.
 The capture can be for the entire registry or for a specific hive or path.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.